trigram-mrp/fractureiser/docs/timeline.md

 Things have mostly settled down again, virus scanners have begun detecting the stage 1+ jars as malicious, and a meeting for next steps is planned for the next morning in the US.

-The meeting will be semi-private, but recordings/minutes will be shared afterwards.
+The meeting will be semi-private, but recordings/minutes will be shared afterward.

 CurseForge is scanning all mods, but that process is still ongoing.